v-ladynev/fluent-hibernate/README.md

 # fluent-hibernate
 A library to work with Hibernate by fluent API.
 This library hasn't dependencies, except Hibernate libraries.
 It requires Java 1.6 and above.
 Now it can be used with Hibernate 5 only.
-To use the library with Hibernate 4, it should be rebuilt, using Hibernate 4 as a dependency.
+To use a library core functionalty with Hibernate 4, it should be rebuilt, using Hibernate 4 as a dependency (it doesn't need for a utility functionality: the naming startegy, the entity scanner and the transformer).

 [![Build Status](https://travis-ci.org/v-ladynev/fluent-hibernate.svg?branch=master)](https://travis-ci.org/v-ladynev/fluent-hibernate)